lesaux/ansible-kubeadm/README.md

 This is done by applying new manifests to the cluster with kubectl.
 All manifests are ansible templates which are rendered in the `dynamically_rendered` folder before `kubectl apply` is run

+You can edit this file and add and removes roles to fit your setup.

 ### 1.a) K8S-Dashboard

 It is made available on a public ip managed by metallb (see the metallb* variables in group_vars).

 ### 1.b) Network CNI:
-Currently either calico or weave are supported.
-My plan was to only use calico, but I have had trouble with it on VMware environemnts, which is why I now included weave.
+Currently either Calico or Weave are supported.
+My plan was to only use Calico, but I have had trouble with it on VMware environemnts, which is why I now included Weave.

 ### 1.c) Load-Balancing: